dannycab/slides/content/research-what-why-how/slides.md

 ## Sexism, racism, homophobia, transphobia, and xenophobia have no home here

-## These EOs are attacks on our humanity and designed to divide us
+## Some of these EOs are attacks on our humanity and designed to divide us

 <!--- # Presenter Notes  --->
 <!--- This is my personal and strongly held belief. --->